michael-spengler/fairness/README.md

 ## Spread Love & Fairness
 ... for example by sharing the [cultkamasutra.eth](https://cultkamasutra.eth.limo) / [repo](https://github.com/michael-spengler/cultkamasutra)

+## Dance & Laugh
+We plan to revitalize the former Dance Planner App.
+Motto: "Dance for Freedom and Find The Perfect Dance Event Within Seconds".

+Centralized Governments might again try to create fear to separate people from each other.

+We want to make sure that it is as simple as never before to get together, dance, laugh in fair contexts while supporting the CULT.

+People will be able to earn CULT or RVLT by dancing and laughing together.

 ## CULT.DAO Proposals
 We consider providing a workflow based on the [contributor assistant](https://github.com/contributor-assistant) to simplify the provisioning of the required parameters - which are:
 1. Name of the Guardian submitting the Proposal